A frustration with numpy is that its pow() implementation doesn’t support modular arithmetic.

 return (lo, hi)

-And it turns out you can do exactly this trick with modular matrix arithmetic in much the same way.
-So you can still use whatever accelerated implementation is behind the 64-bit numpy matrix multiplication in a few extra passes, and then mash the results together with a bit of careful modular arithmetic without overflow.
+This way you still use whatever accelerated implementation is behind the 64-bit numpy matrix multiplication; just in a few extra passes, and then mash the results together with a bit of careful modular arithmetic without overflow – also vectorised by numpy.

 First, if you only want array multiplication rather than matrix, you can stick with shift=32, because it doesn’t have those internal row/column sums to make things worse.
 For matrix multiplication, however, the overflow ceiling is a little lower and shift=32 will not do…